 3.3.48.
 This section should describe the protection against any other external hazards considered in the design, covering each in a separate subsection.
-The design basis hazards should be described, including the codes and standards applicable for the design, the methodologies and basic assumptions used and any specific design criteria regarding loads and load combinations that are taken into account.
-A description of design measures for ensuring the required safety performance and demonstration of compliance with the requirements is provided in Chapters 4-12.
+The design basis hazards should be described, including the codes and standards applicable for the design, the methodologies and basic assumptions used, and any specific design criteria regarding loads and load combinations that are taken into account.
+A description of design measures for ensuring the required safety performance and demonstration of compliance with the requirements should be provided in chapters 4-12 of the safety analysis report.